Are minimizers of the Onsager-Machlup functional strong posterior modes?: Introduction

 \subsection{Organization of this paper}

 This work is structured as follows.
-In \cref{sect_var_char}, we introduce and discuss the definitions of a mode and the Onsager--Machlup functional in terms of small ball probabilities, we state and discuss our assumptions on the likelihood, we formulate our main result --- a variational characterization of posterior modes in case of a Gaussian prior --- and give an outline of its proof.
-In \cref{sect_ip}, we derive the likelihood for Bayesian inverse problems in case of infinite-dimensional additive Gaussian and Laplacian noise, and state conditions on the forward mapping under which a variational characterization of the MAP estimates is possible.
-In \cref{sect_lin_prob}, we consider a severely ill-posed linear problem, derive the posterior distribution and the MAP estimate in case of Laplacian noise, and study the rate of convergence of the MAP estimator.
-The proof of our main result \cref{var_char_modes} is carried out in \cref{sect_proofs_var_char}, including a number of auxiliary results. \Cref{sect_proofs_ip,sect_proofs_lin_prob} contain technical proofs from \cref{sect_ip,sect_lin_prob}.
+In \cref{sect_var_char}, we introduce and discuss the definitions of strong modes, weak modes, and the Onsager--Machlup functional in terms of small ball probabilities, we state and discuss our assumptions on the likelihood, we formulate our main result --- a variational characterization of posterior modes in case of a Gaussian prior --- and carry out its proof.
+In \cref{sect_ip}, we derive the likelihood for Bayesian inverse problems in case of infinite-dimensional additive Gaussian and Laplacian noise, and state conditions on the forward mapping under which a variational characterization of MAP estimates is possible.
+In \cref{sect_lin_prob}, we consider a severely ill-posed linear problem, derive the posterior distribution and the MAP estimate in case of Laplacian noise, and study the rate of convergence of the MAP estimator in the small noise limit. \Cref{sect_proofs_var_char,sect_proofs_ip,sect_proofs_lin_prob} contain technical proofs from \cref{sect_var_char,sect_ip,sect_lin_prob}.